Erica Mena Reveals Her Strapless Wedding Dress In Recent Instagram Update

 The Inquisitr previously reported that Mena and Samuels have been planning their wedding since they became engaged on Christmas Eve 2018.
 While they went through a slight breakup over the summer, the couple reconciled and have seemingly picked up where they left off.
 They have, though, been mum about the actual day of their nuptials.
 According to Hollywood Life, Mena has been hinting on Instagram that the wedding is “days away.”

 This will be the first marriage for both Mena and Safaree.
-The pair reportedly faced harsh criticisms early on in their relationship due to how fast they became a couple and their past relationships.
-Mena was previously engaged to Bow Wow, as well as being romantically linked to several other people in the music industry.
+The pair reportedly faced harsh criticisms early on in their relationship due to how fast they became a couple and also about their past relationships.
+Mena was previously engaged to Bow Wow and she was also romantically linked to several other people in the music industry.
 Safaree was in a high-profile relationship with Nicki Minaj for almost a decade until the two called their relationship quits in 2014.

 Fans of Erica Mena can follow her on Instagram for more updates.